falkr/ttm4175/pages/networking-2-2020.md

 :steps:
 1. Remove the existing route with `ip route del <ip/mask> dev eth1`.
-2. Check for changes in connectivity between the two VMs.
+2. Check for changes in connectivity between the two VMs, first from the RPi and afterwards from Ubuntu.
+Is there any difference?
 3. Add a new route with the command `ip route add` with a "/30" mask.
+4. Check the connectivity between the two VMs again.

+## Docker